|

 influenced the development and limitations of Chinese

-participation in a world economy have hastened the
+world economy have hastened the loss of public

-socialist country, placing the common ahead of the
+country, placing the common ahead of the individual

-limit copyright.
-The author also discusses how the
+The author also discusses how the rise of the

-rise of the Internet, which has had major social and
+Internet, which has had a major social and economic

-economic impact on China, raises problems for Chinese
+impact on China, raises problems for Chinese copyright

 |